khcanniff/TigAR/Documentation/Guides/Workflow.md

 # Workflow Guide for the Project
 This guide is here to instruct or refresh a team member on the typical workflow of the team.
 We try to follow the Scrum style of management.

+For TigAR purpose: dont worry about following this guide religiously.

 ## Communication
 The team conducts daily standup meetings MWF in the general channel in [Discord](https://discordapp.com/channels/548010621212557313/548010621644439564).
 Please remeber to @everyone when you send out your daily standup.
 Don't worry about posting standups on the Weekend or Holidays.
 For short hand notation we use:
 ```